We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 We charge a 12% project management fee for these projects.

-Our repairs service is delivered by City Building (Glasgow) in the west of Scotland and Dunedin Canmore’s Property Services Team in the east.
+Our repairs service is delivered by City Building (Glasgow) in the west of Scotland and Dunedin Canmore’s Property Services Team in the east, and Dumfries and Galloway’s Property Services Team in the south.

 Our parent company Wheatley Group jointly owns City Building (Glasgow) together with Glasgow City Council.
-Dunedin Canmore is part of Wheatley Group.
+Dunedin Canmore and Dumfries and Galloway Housing Partnership are part of Wheatley Group.

 The decision to provide repairs services directly through the Wheatley family came after an independent options appraisal in 2015/16 which concluded it was the best option for continuing to improve services, including for factored homeowners, while achieving maximum value for money.